 If you have been affected by the Holiday Farm Fire and looking for assistance, please visit our resources and support page.

-To receive State of Oregon Septic Grant Funds, homeowners must meet the following qualifications:
+To receive Septic System Grant funding through ARPA, applicants must meet the following criteria:

-For homeowners who have entered into loan agreements with EWEB’s 0% Septic Infrastructure Loan Program since the fire, EWEB will deploy state issued grant funding to qualifying homeowners to payoff remaining loan balances where applicable.
-If the approved grant funding amount exceeds the payoff amount remaining on the loan, EWEB will send a check to the landowner for the remaining amount they incurred in repairing, replacing, or upgrading their septic system.
+For homeowners who have entered into loan agreements with EWEB’s 0% Septic Infrastructure Loan Program, grant funding will first apply to any outstanding balance.
+If the approved grant funding amount exceeds the loan payoff amount, EWEB will issue a check for the remainder.

 If this is a rental home, please print and sign a W9 and mail to our office.

 1. Determine if your property is eligible by verifying your address is located within the Septic System Boundary Map.
 Residential units including single-family, multi-family homes, duplex and mobile homes located within the boundary are eligible for the incentive every three years.
 You do not need to be an EWEB customer.
 Work must have been completed within six months of application.

 2. Choose a DEQ-licensed and certified contractor to complete the work.
 Please visit the Oregon Department of Environmental Quality website to see if the contractor is eligible to perform the work.

 3. Print and fill out a septic service program application.
 Have your contractor fill out the appropriate pages of the form once they have done the work.
 Mail the application, contractor certification forms, and invoice to:

 Applications can be emailed to email@example.com